Spin(7) metrics from K\"ahler Geometry: The K ahler reduction

 In order to perform a further reduction, we define, in hindsight, two Hamiltonian vector fields $U$ and $W$ by

 and

 Using these vector fields, the curvature $2$-forms of $\eta$ and $\xi$ can be equivalently expressed as

 Thus, by differentiating these equations and using (\ref{kahler1}) and (\ref{kahler2}) it follows that $U$ and $W$, in addition to being Hamiltonian, also preserve the complex structure $J$.
-In other words, they define an infinitesimal symmetry of the (torsion free) $U(3)$-structure determined by $(P,\om,J,g_\om)$. \begin{Rem} It is known from \cite[Sect.
+In other words, they define an infinitesimal symmetry of the (torsion free) $U(3)$-structure determined by $(P^6,\om,J,g_\om)$. \begin{Rem} It is known from \cite[Sect.
 2]{Hitchin2000} that the stabiliser of the real (or imaginary) part of $\Om$ is isomorphic to $SL(3,\C)$.
 Since

-it follows that the $SU(3)$-structure is completely determine by the pair $(\om,\Om^+)$.
+it follows that the $SU(3)$-structure is completely determined by the pair $(\om,\Om^+)$.
 Moreover the group inclusion

-implies that changing $\Om^+$ by a positive factor leaves the induced complex structure $J$ unchanged. \end{Rem} It is not generally true that $U$ and $V$ preserve the whole $SU(3)$-structure.
+implies in particular that changing $\Om^+$ by a positive factor leaves the induced complex structure $J$ unchanged. \end{Rem} It is not generally true that $U$ and $W$ preserve the whole $SU(3)$-structure.
 In fact, we have that

 We shall henceforth assume that this is indeed the case.
 The idea is now to perform a K\"ahler reduction using the action generated by these vector fields.
-In particular we shall investigate the following two situations: \begin{enumerate} \item $s=s(H)$ i.e. $s$ is a function of $H$ \item $s$ and $y:=Hs^{-1/3}$ are independent functions, and the vector fields $U$ and $W$ are orthogonal i.e.
+We always work on an open set where $U$ and $W$ don't vanish.
+In particular we investigate the following two situations: \begin{enumerate} \item $s=s(H)$ i.e. $s$ is a function of $H$ \item $s$ and $y:=Hs^{-1/3}$ are independent functions, and the vector fields $U$ and $W$ are orthogonal i.e.

 \end{enumerate} Let us explain the geometry of these hypotheses.
 The assumption that $s$ is invariant by $U$ implies that $W$ and $JU$ are orthogonal.
-The two possibilities are either that $W$ lies in the complex span of $U$ and hence, $W$ and $U$ are equal up to some function, or that $W$ has a non-trivial component orthogonal to the span $\langle U,JU\rangle$.
-So geometrically condition (\ref{condition1}) is saying that the vector fields $U$ and $W$ define the same line field on $P$, whereas condition (\ref{condition2}) means that the complex planes defined by $\langle U,JU\rangle$ and $\langle W,JW\rangle$ are in fact orthogonal to each other.
+The two possibilities are either that $W$ lies in the complex span of $U$ and hence, $W$ and $U$ are equal up to some non-vanishing function, or that $W$ has a non-trivial component orthogonal to the span $\langle U,JU\rangle$.
+So geometrically condition (\ref{condition1}) is equivalent to saying that the vector fields $U$ and $W$ define the same line field on $P^6$, whereas condition (\ref{condition2}) is equivalent to saying that the complex planes defined by $\langle U,JU\rangle$ and $\langle W,JW\rangle$ are in fact orthogonal to each other.

-We consider these two cases separately, though our general strategy will the same in both cases.
-We shall first focus on situation (\ref{condition1}) and defer the study of case (\ref{condition2}) to section \ref{thirdreduction}.
+We shall consider these two cases separately, though our general strategy will the same in both cases.
+We first focus on situation (\ref{condition1}) and defer the study of case (\ref{condition2}) to section \ref{thirdreduction}.